pawel-czyz/MathematicalPhysics/Readme.md

 # Mathematical Physics Course

 ### Aim
-This repository support Mathematical Physics Course organised at St. Hugh's College (University of Oxford).
+This repository supports Mathematical Physics Course organised at St. Hugh's College (University of Oxford).
 The aim is to provide formal and understandable introduction to differential geometry and mathematical physics.

 ### What is in this repository?